CraneSoftwrights/revenge/en/build.md

 Using a slower cutting speed than recommended can help to reduce incomplete cuts that otherwise would need to be handled manually.

 Repeated sessions suggest the following order of burning files.
-On the machine used by the author, it takes almost two hours to burn eight boards in the following order:
+On the machine used by the author, it takes just over two hours to burn eight boards in the following order:

  - L2 - card storage gates - raster then burn
  - L9 - backing surface - raster then burn